Cybonto/violentUTF/knowledge_ai_security_safety/README.md

         * [International privacy regulations affecting AI](#international-privacy-regulations-affecting-ai)
         * [Emerging AI-specific privacy legislation](#emerging-ai-specific-privacy-legislation)

-## Forewords
-This document serves as a resource guide for addressing security and privacy concerns in artificial intelligence systems.
-It outlines frameworks, controls, and best practices to help organizations implement robust AI security measures and privacy protections.

 ### Goals
 To provide a structured, research-based approach for organizations to assess, implement, and maintain security and privacy safeguards specific to AI systems, ensuring compliance with regulatory requirements while protecting sensitive data and models.